laurentperrinet/laurentperrinet.github.io/content/publication/perrinet-04-tauc/index.md

+---
----abstract: A goal of low-level neural processes is to build an efficient code extracting the relevant information from the sensory input.
+abstract: A goal of low-level neural processes is to build an efficient code extracting the relevant information from the sensory input.
 It is believed that this is implemented in cortical areas by elementary inferential computations dynamically extracting the most likely parameters corresponding to the sensory signal.
 We explore here